mohit2708/JavaScript/interviewqcopy.md

 Ques.
 When to use Closure?
 Ans.
 Closure is useful in hiding implementation detail in JavaScript.
 In other words, it can be useful to create private variables or functions.

 ⬆ Back to Top

 Ques.
-What is JavaScript Function?
-Ans.

-A JavaScript function is a block of code designed to perform a particular task.
-You can reuse code: Define the code once, and use it many times.
-You can use the same code many times with different arguments, to produce different results.
-⬆ Back to Top

-⬆ Back to Top

-Ques.
-What are lambda or arrow functions?
-Ans.
-An arrow function is a shorter syntex for a function.

-⬆ Back to Top

-Ques.
-What is currying function?
-Ans.

-Currying is a technique of evaluating function with multiple arguments, into sequence of function with single argument.
-Currying is a transformation of functions that translates a function from callable as f(a, b, c) into callable as f(a)(b)(c).
-Currying is an advanced technique of working with functions.
-It’s used not only in JavaScript, but in other languages as well.
-Currying helps you to avoid passing the same variable again and again. function curry(f) { // curry(f) does the currying transform return function(a) {
-    return function(b) {
-      return f(a, b);
-    };
-  };
-}

-// usage
-function sum(a, b) {
-  return a + b;
-}

-let curriedSum = curry(sum);

-alert( curriedSum(1)(2) ); // 3

-A partial invocation of a Javascript function is called Currying.
-Few arguments of a function are processed and a function is returned.
-Few more arguments are added by the returning function.

-What is currying function?
-Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
-Currying is named after a mathematician Haskell Curry.
-By applying currying, a n-ary function turns it into a unary function.
-Let's take an example of n-ary function and how it turns into a currying function const multiArgFunction = (a, b, c) => a + b + c;
-const curryUnaryFunction = a => b => c => a + b + c;
-curryUnaryFunction (1); // returns a function: b => c =>  1 + b + c
-curryUnaryFunction (1) (2); // returns a function: c => 3 + c
-curryUnaryFunction (1) (2) (3); // returns the number 6
-Curried functions are great to improve code re-usability and functional composition.
-⬆ Back to Top

-Ques.
-What is Generator function?
-Ans.

-Generators are a special class of functions that simplify the task of writing iterators.
-A generator is a function that produces a sequence of results instead of a single value, i.e you generate ​a series of values.
-Regular functions return only one, single value (or nothing).
-Generators can return (“yield”) multiple values, one after another, on-demand.

-Syntax
-function* name([param[, param[, ... param]]]) {
-   statements
-}

-Generators are created by generator functions function* f(…) {…}.
-⬆ Back to Top

-Ques.
-What is the difference between write and writeln?
-Ans. write and writeln are the same function.
-The only difference is that writeln adds a new line at the end of the text. writeln adds a \n character to the end of the string

-document.write("Hello World!");
-document.write("Have a nice day!"); output:- //Hello World!Have a nice day!

-document.writeln("Hello World!");
-document.writeln("Have a nice day!");
-Output:- //Hello World!
-	//Have a nice day!
-⬆ Back to Top

-Ques.
 What is JavaScript Math Object?